DonairSauce/shrekbot/README.md

 ## Description

 Shrekbot is a Discord bot inspired by the lovable ogre himself, Shrek.
-It allows users to request movies or TV shows to be added to Ombi, a media request platform, using API calls.
+It allows users to request movies or TV shows to be added to either Ombi or Overseerr, popular media request platforms, using API calls.
 With Shrekbot, requests can be made directly within the Discord client, making it convenient and fun for users to discover and request their favorite content.
 Additionally, Shrekbot can notify users when the requested content becomes available to watch, ensuring they never miss out on their favorite shows and movies.

 ## Features

-- **Seamless Requesting**: Users can easily request movies or TV shows to be added to Ombi with simple commands right in the Discord client.
+- **Seamless Requesting**: Users can easily request movies or TV shows to be added to Ombi or Overseerr with simple commands right in the Discord client.
+- **Multi-Service Support**: Shrekbot supports both Ombi and Overseerr, allowing you to choose the media request platform that best fits your setup.
-- **Ombi Integration**: Shrekbot uses API calls to communicate with Ombi, ensuring accurate and efficient processing of requests.
+- **Service Integration**: Shrekbot uses API calls to communicate with your chosen service, ensuring accurate and efficient processing of requests.
 - **Notifications**: Shrekbot can notify users when the content they requested becomes available, keeping them updated and ready to watch.
 - **Shrek-themed Interface**: Embrace the charm of Shrek with a bot that reflects the spirit of the beloved ogre.